comegrant/dbt_docs_test/README.md

 _It should return something like `Poetry version 1.8.X`_

-If you get an access denied error, then you may need to add `%APPDATA%\Python\Scripts` to the excemptions:
+If you get an `access denied` error, then you may need to add `%APPDATA%\Python\Scripts` to the exemptions:
 - Go to Settings > Security > Virus & threat protection
 - Under Virus & threat protection settings select Manage settings
 - Under Exclusions select Add or remove exclusions